-It sounds weird to convince people in 2022 that business of any scale has to have a website.
-Just think: when you decide to buy something the first thing you do is typing the product’s name on Internet.
-No matter if you are looking for the reviews, points of sale, product’s description – your way lies through Internet.
+It sounds weird to convince people in 2022 that a business of any scale has to have a website.
+Just think: when you decide to buy something, the first thing you do is typing the product’s name on the Internet.
+No matter if you are looking for the reviews, points of sale, product’s description – your way lies through the Internet.
 This purchase scenario is so habitual for us today.
 We do not even notice that we act this way.

 The overall information search scenario does not change.
 But it constantly adds new trends which are to be considered if you wish your website to remain in leading positions in 2022 and bring sales.
 Before you start to create your own website, look for website requirements in 2022.